Does the Addictive Personality Exist?

 Evidence of our innate wholeness can be seen in every recovery meeting, which are taking place daily all over the world, as just one example.
 People who discover the Inside-out understanding – the basis of my work – have similar life changing transformations.
 A sudden shift from a life plagued by self destructive compulsions to a life or freedom and creativity.

 These misunderstandings are deep and largely invisible until we open to seeing the truth behind them.
 Moments of insight into that truth can occur spontaneously or in conversation with others.
 Those insights are accompanied by sustained freedom and transformation.

 If you feel as though you are caught up in some compulsive behaviour there are 12 Step groups to support people freeing themselves from virtually any compulsion.
-Or take a moment to connect with that internal part of you that comes up with good ideas.
-Notice the moments whether fleeting or not when you feel peaceful.
+Or take a moment to connect with that internal part of you that comes up with deep peace and fresh ideas.
+Notice the moments – whether fleeting or not – when you feel contented.
 Ask yourself what you are effortlessly good at.
-Or get in touch for a complimentary discovery session.
+Or get in touch for a deeper conversation.